 NanoCore is a Remote Access Trojan or RAT.
 This malware is highly customizable with plugins that allow attackers to tailor its functionality to their needs.
 Nanocore is created with the .NET framework and it’s available for purchase for just $25 from its “official” website.

 This malware was recorded in the wild for the first time in 2013.
 Since then it has become extremely popular.
 It is now used in attacks all around the world.
 As a modular malware, the functionality of the NanoCore backdoor can be greatly expanded with plugins.
 This makes an already dangerous RAT potentially even more destructive for the company's cybersecurity.

 General Information about NanoCore RAT

 One of the key characteristics of this RAT is that technically savvy attackers are able to greatly expand the functionality of the malware, fine-tuning it to suit their needs, for instance, by adding screen locker functionality to the virus.
 Some essential plugins are already provided with the purchase bundle on the “official” website.
 Other even more sophisticated ones are being developed by the community of cybercriminals, that has formed around NanoCore.

 For crooks that don’t want to engage in fiddling with plugins, NanoCore provides a straightforward user interface It allows even novice criminals to launch potentially destructive malicious campaigns.
 Thus further contributing to the popularity of the malware.

 Interactive analysis of NanoCore

 A video of the execution process provided by ANY.RUN malware hunting service allows us to perform the analysis of the lifecycle of the trojan or other malware such as WSHRAT or Vidar.
-We can watch its behavior as well as all processes as they unfold in a secure online environment.
+We can watch NanoCore behavior as well as all processes as they unfold in a secure online environment.

 Figure 1: A visual graph of NanoCore execution processes generated by ANY.RUN